XOR-SABER/Lyric-Generator/README.md

 Lyric Generator is a C++ program, that takes a .txt file of lyrics and generates a new set of lyrics using markov chains.

+## Installation
+### Prerequisites
+#### Windows:
+- A C++ compiler (e.g., MinGW-w64)
+- Make (e.g., GNU Make for Windows)
+#### macOS:
+- Xcode command-line tools
+#### Linux:
+- GCC or Clang compiler
+- Make

+### Installation Steps

+#### Windows:
+1. Install required tools: Ensure you have MinGW-w64 and GNU Make installed.
+2. Open a terminal: Open a command prompt or Git Bash.
+3. Navigate to project directory: cd path/to/your/project
+4. Run make: make

+#### macOS:
+1. Install Xcode command-line tools: Open a Terminal and run xcode-select --install.
+2. Navigate to project directory: cd path/to/your/project
+3. Run make: make

+#### Linux:
+1. Install required tools: Ensure you have GCC or Clang and Make installed.
+2. Navigate to project directory: cd path/to/your/project

 ## What is a markov chain

 A Markov Chain is a type of graph in which each vertex represents a word, and